 When completing the form, please pay particular attention to the listed courses that require a recommendation from the subject area teacher.
-RABS applicants must also submit a recommendation from their AP biology teacher as well as from another teacher and/or guidance counselor.
-Engineering applicants must submit a recommendation from their science or math teacher.
-Body, Mind, and Health applicants must submit a recommendation from their history or English teacher.
+RABS applicants must also submit a recommendation from their AP biology teacher, research mentor/supervisor, if applicable, as well as from another teacher and/or guidance counselor.

 Recommenders can submit the form and letter through your online account or as a single PDF via e-mail to email@example.com with "Required admissions materials" and your full name in the subject line.
 Materials may also be faxed to 607.255.6665 or mailed to the address below in a sealed envelope, signed over the seal to ensure confidentiality.

 Cornell University Summer College